keithjlee/FDMremote_GH/README.md

 ![](READMEutils/FDMremote.png)

 # FDMremote_GH
 FDMremote provides a series of Grasshopper components for Tension/Compression structure form-finding using the Force Density Method.
+It provides a set of native components for the analysis of small to medium networks, but also provides a a communication link to its sister package, [FDMremote.jl](https://github.com/keithjlee/FDMremote), for extremely fast one-time analysis and multi-step optimization.

+Using the native `Analyze` component should be for networks with less than ~300 elements.
+For much larger networks, use the `FDMstart,FDMsend,FDMlisten` suite of components to communicate with a local Julia server.
+The above image is a network with ~5000 elements, optimized via Julia to reach an equilibrium solution that reads `FDMremote`.

 # Components
 ## Design